 And recently I’ve learned you can make some money from this site as well.
 That too takes a lot of time to generate some dollars but once you get going it flows in.

-10. Flipboard Can Promote Your Blog
+10. Flipboard To Promote Your Blog

-Flipboard does drive traffic but do be aware of the possible high bounce rate.
+Flipboard does drive traffic but be aware of the possible high bounce rate.
 It’s my go-to site for news after Twitter if I’m bored which isn’t often by the way.
 But, if I’m standing in line, not often since I shop online more these days, it’s a great way to pass some time.

 You can pick your areas of interest and see stories about them quickly and easily.
 You can follow others and share others’ pieces there which I recommend you do!
 It’s that old 80/20 sharing rule.

 Again, I did a piece on this on Curatti on how to use Flipboard.

 The Big and almighty Facebook.
 There are so many ways to promote your blog on this social network.

 I do recommend having a Facebook page, it’s the only way you can really do marketing and ads on Facebook.
 It gives your business a professional presence too.
 Feel free to give my Facebook page a like here too!

 People today do search on Facebook and they have search ads you can purchase as well.